muraschal/lnhunt/README.md

 5. The frontend displays this LNURL as a QR code.
 6. The backend polls LNbits to check if the payment has been received.
 7. Once confirmed, the question becomes visible to the user.
-**After all questions are solved, a prominent button 'Finish LNHunt & return sats' appears at the top.**
+**After all questions are solved, a prominent button 'Finish LNHunt & Sats geschenkt bekommen!' appears at the top.**
 **The final LNURL is shown as a QR code and direct link.
 The participant's name should be entered in the comment field of the wallet.
-After successful payment, the success URL redirects to `/thnx`.**
+After successful withdrawal, the success URL redirects to `/thnx`.**

 No dynamic invoice creation.
 No node.
 No complexity.
 Just working.